yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/account-billing/add-payment-method.md

 ## Introduction

-This page details how to add a payment method for your Tyk Cloud account, so that you can continue to enjoy the benefits of outstanding API management.
+This page details how to add a payment method for your Tyk Cloud account so that you can continue to enjoy the benefits of outstanding API management.

 ## How to add a payment method to your account

 You must have billing admin permissions to add a payment method.

 1. Log in to your account as a Billing Admin.
-2. If you have dashboard and billing permissions, click the Account & Billing menu item (otherwise you will automatically log into the Account and Billing).
+2. If you have dashboard and billing permissions, click the *ACCOUNT & BILLING* menu item (otherwise you will automatically log into the Account and Billing).
-3. Click the Payment Method menu item.
+3. [Click](https://account.cloud-ara.tyk.io/payment-method) the Payment Method menu item.

 {{< note success >}}
 **Note**